polished-rb/knockout-rb/README.md

 # Polished: Knockout

-An [Opal (Ruby-to-JS)](http://opalrb.org) wrapper for creating view models that use Knockout.js for dynamic HTML updates and event handling.
+An [Opal (Ruby-to-JS)](http://opalrb.org) library for creating view models that use Knockout.js for dynamic HTML updates and event handling.

 ## Installation

-_NOTE!
-This project is still in its infancy and not yet on RubyGems.
-Once it's initially released, this will work:_

 Add this line to your application's Gemfile: